Polyanyanwu/football-quiz-pp2/README.md

     8. After restarting the quiz the timer runs both the old and new timer displaying confusing numbers; fixed by creating a global duration time variable  and reseting it to 0 during quiz resets.
     9. Number of professional and amature questions not reseting to 0 after resetting the quiz; resolved by assigning the variables holding the count to zero and displaying them on the DOM element after a restart of the quiz.

-## Deployment
+## **Deployment**
 The site was deployed to GitHub pages.
 The following steps were used to effect the deployment:
-1. In the GitHub click on repositories, and select yam-festival-pp1
+1. In the GitHub click on repositories, and select football-quiz-pp2
 2. Click on the Settings tab
 3. From the settings page, click on Pages
 4. In the source section drop-down menu, select the Main Branch
 5. Once the Main branch has been selected, the page will be refreshed with a detailed ribbon display to indicate the successful deployment.
-6. The live site can be found at [New Yam Festival] (https://polyanyanwu.github.io/football-quiz-pp2/)
+6. The live site can be found at [The Football Guru](https://polyanyanwu.github.io/football-quiz-pp2/).

-## Credits
+## **Credits**

 ### i.
-Design
+Content
+The code for the customised confirmation window was adapted from [Tutorials Point](https://www.tutorialspoint.com/How-to-create-a-dialog-with-yes-and-no-options-in-JavaScript).
+The CSS code for the Modal windows was adapted from [w3schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_modal2).

+Some of the questions were copied from [Football Facts](https://www.myfootballfacts.com/question_of_the_day/best-120-football-quiz-questions-trivia-and-answers/#PL-Quiz-1), [Laws of the Game](https://drive.google.com/file/d/12czUEG7kdGvNh_vJ6MM-kas9qjsvRLqP/view), [Statista](https://www.statista.com/statistics/266464/number-of-world-cup-titles-won-by-country-since-1930/), [History](https://www.history.com/this-day-in-history/first-world-cup) and [888 Sport](https://www.888sport.com/blog/most-successful-football-club-in-england).

 ### ii.
-Content
+Media

 The icons in the footer were copied from the Font Awesome.
-### iii.
-Media

-    Thanks to God and my family for their support and understanding while I stayed hours on the Laptop.
+The sounds for the correct and wrong answers were downloaded from [Epidemic Sound](https://www.epidemicsound.com/sound-effects/user-interface/).
+The clap sound when a user wins was downloaded from [mixkit](https://mixkit.co/free-sound-effects/clap/).
+The background image was downloaded from [PikPng](https://www.pikpng.com/downpngs/TimJRh_ball-in-the-football-stadium-background-free-vector/).